Utica Man Arrested on Child Pornography Charges

 U.S. Attorney's Office, Northern District of New York

-The charge against Seiselmyer carries a mandatory minimum sentence of 10 years and a maximum of 20 years in prison, a post-release term of supervision of between 5 years and life, and a fine of up to $250,000.
-A defendant’s sentence is imposed by a judge based on the statute the defendant is charged with violating, the U.S. Sentencing Guidelines, and other factors.
+If convicted, Bohannon faces at least 5 years and up to 20 years in prison, a term of post-imprisonment supervised release of at least 5 years and up to life, and mandatory registration as a sex offender.
+A defendant’s sentence is imposed by a judge based on the particular statute the defendant is charged with violating, the U.S. Sentencing Guidelines, and other factors.

-Launched in May 2006 by the Department of Justice, Project Safe Childhood is led by United States Attorney’s offices and the Criminal Division’s Child Exploitation and Obscenity Section (CEOS).
-Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
-For more information about Project Safe Childhood, please visit https://www.justice.gov/psc.
+This case is prosecuted as part of Project Safe Childhood, a nationwide initiative designed to protect children from online exploitation and abuse.
+Led by the United States Attorneys’ Offices, Project Safe Childhood marshals federal, state, and local resources to better locate, apprehend, and prosecute individuals who exploit children via the Internet, as well as identify and rescue victims.
+For more information about Project Safe Childhood, please visit http://www.justice.gov/psc/.

 Project Safe Childhood